Office: Wood Hall 14B

 2015 Pre-Doctoral Funding Award, El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies, University of Connecticut

 2014 Outstanding Scholars Program Fellowship, the Graduate School, University of Connecticut

 2013 Eugene Fingerhut Award for Outstanding Graduate Student in History, Department of History, California State University, Los Angeles

 2010 David Herlihy Prize in History for Undergraduate Honors Thesis, Department of History, University of San Francisco

-2017 “Of Borders and Boundaries: The United States, Ecuador, and the Ocean Environment,” New Perspectives in Environmental History, New Haven, CT.
+2017 “Of Borders and Boundaries: The United States, Ecuador, and the Ocean Environment,” New Perspectives in Environmental History, April 27.

-2016 “Making Waves: Territorial Sovereignty and Resource Nationalism in U.S.-Ecuador Relations,” Society for Historians of American Foreign Relations, San Diego, CA.
+2016 “Making Waves: Territorial Sovereignty and Resource Nationalism in U.S.-Ecuador Relations,” Society for Historians of American Foreign Relations, June 23-25.

-2015 “Salt of the Earth: The Salinity Problem and U.S.-Mexican Relations during the Nixon Administration,” New England Historical Association, Worcester, MA.
+2015 “Salt of the Earth: The Salinity Problem and U.S.-Mexican Relations during the Nixon Administration,” New England Historical Association, August 31.